CodeMC/Documentation/docs/faq.md

 ## What is the NMS Maven Repository?

 !!! note
-    Replace `{version}` with whatever version you want to use.
+    Below, replace `{version}` with the version number you wish to use.
-    The version has the same syntax as the version of the Spigot-API (e.g. `1.15.2-R0.1-SNAPSHOT`)
+    The version syntax is similar to the Spigot API (e.g. `1.15.2-R0.1-SNAPSHOT`)

 Add the following parts to your `pom.xml` when using Maven:
 ```xml